RiverSmart Communities Program

 RiverSmart programs help to reduce stormwater runoff that harms the District’s waterways and the Chesapeake Bay.
-RiverSmart programs provide financial incentives to help District property owners install green infrastructure such as rain barrels, green roofs, rain gardens, permeable pavement, shade trees, and more.
+RiverSmart programs provide financial incentives to help District property owners install green infrastructure such as rain barrels, green roofs, rain gardens, permeable pavement, and shade trees, and more.
 These practices allow rainwater to stay on site and soak into the ground, where natural processes help remove pollutants.
 AWS is here to help you learn more about how to install them, and how to qualify for the financial incentives.

 Best Management Practices (BMPs) play an essential role in protecting, preserving and restoring our watershed.
 Rain gardens, BayScapes, permeable pavement and cisterns provide tremendous benefits for our communities, neighborhoods and individual property owners.
 Every municipality in the watershed is encouraging BMPs and AWS is here to help you learn more and get them installed.

 - Improved stormwater management for properties – through retention, purification and re-use

 - Reductions to the heat island effect